mihirwagle/aki-classification-using-dlc/README.md

   * Small sample size
   * Retrospective study
-  * Prerenal causes (such as diarrhea) not included.
+  * Pre-renal causes (such as diarrhea) not included.
   * Viral infection group like BKV was too small to include in the study.
   * Subset analysis of T cell not done (*As done in most studies in subclinical ejection*)